 For data privacy, Apache Ranger provides granular data access controls and the ability to mask data.
 It provides centralized security administration to manage all security-related tasks and fine-grained authorization to do a specific action and/or operation.
 With Apache Ranger, the authorization methods can be standardized for the underlying engine.
 The role-based access control and attribute-based access control is supported to help leverage existing RBAC solution implemented in the organization.
 Lastly, auditing capabilities help to see user access and administrative actions.

-Apache Ranger and ACID’s open-source roots make sure that they are deployment proven and community strengthened.
+Apache Ranger and ACID’s open-source roots make sure that they are deployment-proven and community strengthened.
 Using these open-source solutions as a built-in feature of Qubole data service makes them a part of everyday workflow instead of an afterthought point fix solution.
-Following are a few improvements which Qubole have made to Apache Ranger and ACID for their enterprise customers:
+Following are a few improvements that Qubole has made to Apache Ranger and ACID for their enterprise customers:

 - Efficient updates, and deletes to data: Users can make inserts, updates, and deletes on transactional Hive Tables—defined over files in a data lake via Apache Hive—and query the same via Apache Spark or Presto.
 The traditional approach for such updates and deletions has been to overwrite the data at a partition level.
 This approach requires a rewrite of large amounts of data for even a few rows changed— and thus fails to scale efficiently.
 Qubole writes only to changed rows thus providing faster rewrites, updates, and deletes.